The Blue Mountains National Park is one of the most spectacular places to visit in Australia.

-Not only is it home to incredible hiking trails and lookout points, but it’s an adventure lover’s playground with rock climbing, abseiling, and canyoning activities available.
+Not only is it home to incredible hiking trails and lookout points, but it’s also an adventure lover’s playground with rock climbing, abseiling, and canyoning activities available.

-And while you won’t run short of things to do, planning a Blue Mountains itinerary is rather challenging as the options can be so overwhelming.
+And while you won’t run short of things to do, planning a Blue Mountains itinerary is rather challenging as the options can be overwhelming.

-I spent hours planning my trip and this guide details the highlights and top activities that need to be included in your Blue Mountains weekend getaway from Sydney!
+I spent hours planning my trip, and this guide details the highlights and top activities that need to be included in your Blue Mountains weekend getaway from Sydney!

-How to Get to The Blue Mountains
+How to get to the Blue Mountains from Sydney

-Train: Central Station to Katoomba (2 hours)
+Public Transport: Sydney Central Station to Katoomba (2 hours)

 For most travelers and backpackers, the train is the best way to get to the Blue Mountains from Sydney.
-Costing only $8 for the one-way trip.
+It’s super affordable and costs only $8 for the one-way trip.

 The only downside of taking the train is that you’ll have limited transport during the rest of your Blue Mountains itinerary.